Vojislav Tankosić: Overview

+Tankosić came to the attention of the Serbian public as a young officer when he set about assaulting an English reporter who had allegedly defamed Serbia and who found himself in transit in Belgrade; the Serbian police rescued the young Winston Churchill and sent him on his way.

-Tankosić was born in Ruklada, in the Tamnava region near Valjevo.
-His family came from Bosnian Krajina.
-He finished Gymnasium and the prestigious Military Academy.
-He showed high national consciousness, and gained the trust of Milorad Gođevac and the other Chetnik leaders.
-Tankosić was sent as a secret agent, undercover, into Ottoman Macedonia to study the terrain and people for future action.
-As Dragutin Dimitrijević Apis' trustee, he executed Queen Draga's two brothers, in 1903, in the May Coup, which saw the murder (and overthrowing) of King Alexander Obrenović.
+Tankosić's demonstrated high national consciousness gained him the trust of Milorad Gođevac and the other Chetnik leaders.
+He was sent as a secret agent, undercover, into Ottoman Macedonia to study the terrain and people for future action.

+As Dragutin Dimitrijević Apis' trustee, Tankosić executed Queen Draga's two brothers in 1903 in the May Coup, which saw the overthrow and murder of King Alexander Obrenović.
 He participated in the Battle of Čelopek (April 1905) under Savatije Milošević.
 Young Bosnia received arms from him for their actions.
 Sources say that he shot apples from the heads of his Chetnik fighters.
 Once, when they crossed the Sava bridge, he ordered all to jump off, and they did.

 Tankosić was described as rude and bold.
 He was arrested by the Serbian government when Gavrilo Princip killed Archduke Franz Ferdinand (28 June 1914), but was forgiven when Austria attacked Serbia; the Chetniks of Voja Tankosić and Jovan Babunski prevented Belgrade from falling into Austrian hands on the first night of the war.
 He then fought at the Drina (September 6–October 4, 1914).
 His unit retreated last, covering the Austrians and Germans, and he was fatally wounded near Veliki Popović.
 He lived for two days, then died in Trstenik on November 2, 1915.
 When the Austrians occupied the town, they excavated his body from the grave to make sure he was indeed dead.
-A photograph of his body was featured on the front pages of Croatian, Hungarian, Bulgarian and Austrian newspapers.
+A photograph of his body featured on the front pages of Croatian, Hungarian, Bulgarian and Austrian newspapers.
 He was re-buried in Trstenik, and his mother and friends had his body transferred to Belgrade for an honorable burial on the New Cemetery in 1923.